The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 In time, I changed assignments at the Los Angeles Police Department and became an undercover officer.

-I worked every kind of vice you could imagine.
-While working vice, I was actually being paid to drink on duty.
-I was also paid by the police department to commit other sins on duty too.
+I had been issued a new identity by the police department and the department of motor vehicles.
+I worked every kind of undercover work you could imagine.
+While working vice, I was being paid to drink on duty.
+I was also paid by the police department to commit other sins on duty.

 Thank God His Holy Spirit convicted me of my sins!
 Sometimes, after committing sins, I would cry from the guilt.
 It wasn’t even fun anymore.
 The Lord showed me what I looked like inside, and I didn’t like what I saw.